 MYP design encourages putting into use the MYP Design Cycle in practical work to develop problem-solving and design-specific skills.
 They are invited to develop an appreciation of the impact of design innovations for life, global society and environments.
 The learner is walked through the past, present and emerging designs within cultural, social, historical and environmental contexts.
-They shall be introduced to the fundamentals and principles of design and shall respect the other's points of view and appreciate alternative solutions to problems.
+They shall be introduced to the fundamentals and principles of design and shall respect the others points of view and appreciate alternative solutions to problems.
 This is to be done via the realization of 2 projects this year:

-- 1. The learners are invited to investigate the IB learner's profile and present their personal comprehension of these values by presenting a digitally designed poster of a chosen characteristic. - 2.
-The learners shall be requested to digitally create a pamphlet to raise awareness about bees and their importance.
+- 1. The learners are invited to create a storyboard based on their favorite book whilst presenting their personal comprehension of these values. - 2.
+The learners shall be requested to digitally create a stop motion or animation video to raise awareness against bullying.